UnifiedID2/uid2-docs-preview/preview/docs/guides/integration-prebid-server-side.md

 ### Generating a UID2 Token on the Server

-To generate a token, call the [POST /token/generate](../endpoints/post-token-generate.md) endpoint.
+To generate a token, call the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint.

 For an example, see [Sample Token](#sample-token).